The Balancing of Electric Supply and Demand

 Entergy has been a member of the Midcontinent Independent System Operator, one of the nation's largest regional transmission organizations, since December 2013.
 MISO is a not-for-profit member-based organization that ensures reliable, cost-effective delivery of electricity across all or parts of 15 U.S. states and one Canadian province.
 In cooperation with stakeholders, MISO manages approximately 65,000 miles of high-voltage transmission and 200,000 megawatts of power-generating resources across its footprint.

-Being a part of MISO allows Entergy to better coordinate and optimize generation, transmission, gas across MISO’s entire region and the U.S.
+Being a part of MISO allows Entergy to better coordinate and optimize generation, transmission, gas across MISO’s entire region and the U.S. Click here to learn more about MISO operating conditions.

 Learn more about the U.S. electricity grid and markets here from the U.S. Environmental Protection Agency.